 Appendix A: Amnioinfusion

 Appendix B: Selected FHR Tracings and Cases: Interpretation and Documentation NEW!

-Lisa A. Miller, CNM, JD, President, Perinatal Risk Management & Education Services, David A. Miller, MD, Associate Professor, Obstetrics, Gynecology, Pediatrics, Keck School of Medicine, University of Southern California; Medical Director, CHLA-USC Institute for Maternal-Fetal Health, Children’s Hospital, Los Angeles, CA and Susan Martin Tucker, MSN, RN, PHN, Nursing and Health Care Consultant, Quality Management and Perinatal Systems, Windsor, CA, USA
+Lisa A. Miller, CNM, JD, President, Perinatal Risk Management & Education Services, David Miller, Associate Professor and Susan Martin Tucker, MSN, RN, PHN, Nursing and Health Care Consultant, Quality Management and Perinatal Systems, Windsor, CA, USA